AdobeDocs/platform-learn.en/help/platform/use-case-playbooks/overview.md

 >[!AVAILABILITY]
 >
->This functionality is currently in Beta and is not available to all users.
+>This functionality is in Beta and is not available to all users.
 The documentation and the functionality are subject to change.